asad-ac/oil-spill-detection/README.md

 Trained a ResNet-18 convolutional neural network (CNN) to detect marine oil spills, implementing data augmentation techniques with TensorFlow.
 ## Problem Statement <!--- do not change this line -->

-Oil spills have previously caused severe harm to the environment.
+Oil spills have continuously caused severe harm to the environment.
 For reference, in the Deepwater Horizon oil spill (the largest oil spill in history) 4.9 million barrels (210 million gallons) of oil were released in the Gulf of Mexico.
 This oil spill alone is estimated to have killed up to 5 trillion fish, 84 thousand birds, and at least 59 thousand sea turtles (National Oceanic and Atmospheric Administration).
 We believe computer vision technology can help mitigate wildlife damage by identifying oil spill images, while also supporting tourism, shipping, and the fishing industry.

 ## Key Results <!--- do not change this line -->